Paul Warren (actor)

-Personal life
+Early life

-Paul was born in Hillingdon, Middlesex, United Kingdom.
+Paul Warren was born in West London.

 Career

 He began his film career in 2006 as a body double for Daniel Radcliffe on the film Harry Potter and the Order of the Phoenix (2007): "I spent much of my time 20ft up in the air on the hydraulic broomstick system and doing other physically demanding activities during the shoot, whilst building a good rapport with the cast/crew and a reputation as a versatile performer".

-Later that same year, he was recommended to the legendary Stan Winston Studio as a good choice to portray an emaciated version of the title character (played by Mike Vogel) in The Deaths of Ian Stone.
+Later that same year, he was recommended to Stan Winston Studio as a good choice to portray an emaciated version of the title character (played by Mike Vogel) in The Deaths of Ian Stone.
 Crediting Winston and his team, he said, "This door opening into the world of acting under silicone and foam latex, is what ultimately led to a film career playing characters in heavy prosthetics and creature suits".

-His first creature performing role was in 2009, where he played a tortured soul who pulls the boat across the river styx in the remake of Clash of the Titans.
+His first creature performing role was in 2009, where he played a tortured soul who pulls the boat across the River Styx in the remake of Clash of the Titans.

-In 2010, Paul was used as a visual effect double for skinny Steve Rogers in Captain America: The First Avenger.
+In 2010, Warren was used as a visual effect double for skinny Steve Rogers in Captain America: The First Avenger.
 He was the original template for Skinny Steve in the pre-production VFX head replacement tests and was on set for the recruitment scene as a visual reference.
 Body double duties for the rest of production (which total about 5% according to director Joe Johnston) were performed by stage actor Leander Deeny.

 On getting the role of Varmik, one of the Hassk triplet's in Star Wars: The Force Awakens, he says, "It felt very surreal.
-I wasn’t told what it was that I was being asked to go in for; only that the production was putting together a team of core creature performers for a film at Pinewood Studios.
+I wasn't told what it was that I was being asked to go in for; only that the production was putting together a team of core creature performers for a film at Pinewood Studios.
 I had been recommended to them by creature designer and makeup artist Martin Rezard, who I had worked with previously on Guardians of the Galaxy and Thor: The Dark World."

 Varmik is of particular interest to Star Wars fans due to his origin: "The character is based on 2 classic pieces of Ralph McQuarrie's Star Wars production art from 1975.
 The cantina showdown and early Chewbacca designs.
 The former is a particular favorite of J. J. Abrams' that he wanted to bring to life on screen."

-In Star Wars: The Last Jedi, Paul plays a Dowager alien in the Canto Bight casino.
-The character created quite a buzz online when it was revealed by director Rian Johnson that the animatronic space pug it holds was based on Carrie Fisher's very own pet pooch Gary, affectionately known on set as Space Gary.
+In Star Wars: The Last Jedi, Warren plays a dowager alien called Gatha Elbaphay in the Canto Bight casino.
+The character created quite a buzz online when it was revealed by director Rian Johnson that the animatronic space pug Awgree she holds was based on Carrie Fisher's very own pet pooch Gary, affectionately known on set as Space Gary.